 Is the security provided by Secure Sockets Layer (SSL) safe enough for banking transactions to be carried out on the internet?

 Banks in Singapore generally adopt the Secure Sockets Layer 128-bit encryption standard, an international standard which is considered secure and adequate for encrypting data transmitted over the internet.
 This standard is also widely used by other financial centres in the world.
-We will continue to track and apply best practices in encryption standards.

 Security issues are of paramount concern to banks in Singapore, whether the consumer uses the traditional channel or the internet.
 Regardless of the technology or medium, both banks and customers have a responsibility to ensure that transactions are carried out in a safe and secure manner.
 Customers have to protect their confidential data, such as the password, login information or passwords.
 Otherwise, they will put themselves at unnecessary risk.